Signs of depression

 - I'll help you get to the root of your depression.
 We'll figure out why you feel the way you feel.

-- Understand your relationship patterns and improve them
+- We will explore your relationship patterns and improve them

 Brainspotting: